Hide mobile menu

 What are the drawbacks of a redraw facility?

 There can also be some fees and restrictions on your redraw facility that you should be aware of before choosing to have one on your home loan.
-Some lenders may charge you fees for your redraw facility, this could be in the form of a flat upfront fee or a fee per redraw, depending on the mechanism and on the amount redrawn.
-There may also be limitations to the amount of redraws you can do, or you might have a minimum or maximum amount you can redraw which could also limit your options.
+Some lenders may charge you fees for your redraw facility, which could be in the form of a flat upfront fee or a fee per redraw, depending on the mechanism and on the amount redrawn.
+There may also be limitations on the number of redraws you can do, or you might have a minimum or maximum amount you can redraw, which could also limit your options.

 The other drawback to a redraw facility is that you may not have instant access to the redraw funds.
-When you transfer your redraw amount out of your home loan and into another account it can take a few business days for the money to appear in your account.
-So you’ll need to make the redraw a few days before you need the money to ensure you have it ready.
+When you transfer your redraw amount out of your home loan and into another account, it can take a few business days for the money to appear in your account.
+So you may need to make the redraw a few days before you need the money to ensure you have it ready.

 How to use a Qantas Money Home Loans redraw facility

-To use your Qantas Money Home Loans redraw facility, all you need to do is select your home loan as the ‘From account’ when transferring funds.
-Then you can transfer the redraw funds into your offset account (if you have one) or transfer them to another account.
-Your funds will be instantly available if you transfer them to your offset account, and should be available in up to two business days for other accounts.
-Keep in mind that if there is more than one person on your home loan, you’ll both need to authorise the redraw.
-If you’d prefer to be able to redraw separately, please give one of our Qantas Money Home Loan experts a call on 1300 992 700.
+To use your Qantas Money Home Loans redraw facility, you can transfer the redraw funds into one of your linked offset accounts (if you have one) or transfer them to another bank account.
+Your funds will be instantly available if you transfer them into one of your offset accounts (or other nominated Bendigo Bank transaction account), and should be available in up to two business days for non-Bendigo Bank accounts.
+Keep in mind that if there is more than one person on your home loan, you’ll both need to authorise the redraw unless you’ve authorised that only one person can transact on the home loan account.
+If you’d prefer to be able to redraw separately, please give one of our home loan experts a call on 1300 992 700.

 Things to know about a Qantas Money Home Loans redraw facility

-Making extra repayments could reduce the time it takes to pay back your loan.
-However this does not reduce the term of the loan you have agreed with the bank - meaning your minimum contracted repayments don’t change.
-Using a redraw facility won’t increase your minimum contracted repayments or extend the term of your home loan; you’re just withdrawing the extra payments you’ve made.
+1. Making extra repayments could reduce the time it takes to pay back your loan.
+However, this does not reduce the term of the loan you have agreed with the bank, meaning your minimum repayments don’t change.
+Using a redraw facility won’t increase your minimum repayments or extend the term of your home loan; you’re just withdrawing the extra payments you’ve made.